GoFetchDeliveries/api/README.md

 # GoFetch API v1 documentation

 Welcome to GoFetch API.
 This API allows to create delivery jobs and get notified of their progress.
-API requests are sent to `https://go-fetch.com.au/public_api/v1/` with the following headers
+API requests are sent to `https://go-fetch.com.au/public_api/v1/` with the following headers:

 | Header | Description |
 | --- | --- |